 4 SaaS Sales KPIs and How to Calculate Them

 Average quota attainment: Average quota attainment is used for several different reasons:

 - to identify weaknesses in the sales organization,

 - as a contributor to your CAC calculation (if quota attainment is low, then you’ll need more sales resources to achieve the targeted revenue, driving up your CAC)

-Monthly is best but may be quarterly or annually with very long sales cycles, which makes the forecast riskier and identification of problems much slower.
+Monthly is best but maybe quarterly or annually with very long sales cycles, making the forecast riskier and the identification of problems much slower.